DanielAndrade7/DanielAndrade7/README.md

 ## Hi there, I'm Daniel 👋

 - I'm a Full-Stack Jr Developer working at Ranor Rastreamento.
-- I'm also a Production Engineer graduated at UFF.
+- I'm also a Production Engineer graduated at UFF and a student of Computer Science at ETEP.

   ##